High School HiCap

 English Language Learners

-Special Education Students
+Students Receiving Special Education Services

-Students who qualify for HiCap and also qualify for either special education services or a 504 plan are often referred to as twice-exceptional students.
+Students who are identified for HiCap and also qualify for either special education services or a 504 plan are often referred to as twice-exceptional students.
 It is important that staff from both programs collaborate when planning for students who are eligible for multiple services.
 Additional data available for students with IEPs may also be used in the identification process.

 Identification